 Singapore is also home to my all time favorite dessert.
 Think of an Uncrustable sandwich, but instead of bread, it’s made of rice flour.
 And instead of peanut butter and jelly, the inside is caramelized palm sugar.
 The sand-dollar sized treats are covered with coconut shavings and eaten with a spoon.
 The inside is warm and gooey, and when you take a bite it actually melts in your mouth.
 It’s unbelievably good.

-Hungry for dinner, I decided to check out a world-famous dinner spot.
 One of the best parts of Asian cuisine is the cafeteria-like food courts, where vendors gather together for a one-stop-shop for great food.
-I got some famous Singaporean fried rice, where the culture demands to actually burn the rice to the bowl a little bit.
+Hungry for dinner one night, I got some famous Singaporean fried rice, where the culture demands to actually burn the rice to the bowl a little bit.
 It adds a crunchy taste with a little bit of char flavoring.
 It goes great with a warm cup of tea.